gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ArrayExt.md

 ## ArrayExt.Any<T>(this T[], Func<T,bool>) Method

-(Cross-Game compatible) Return whether or not there are any elements in this that match the predicate
+Return whether or not there are any elements in this that match the predicate

 ```csharp
 public static bool Any<T>(this T[] array, System.Func<T,bool> predicate);